A few years ago, I left my hometown and moved to California from New York for my husband’s new job. My small Shih Tzu, Teddy, made the move with us.

 I considered boarding my dog, but reputable kennels could be quite pricey and I would be worried about him, this was when I discovered Airbnb.
 Did you know they have a pet friendly filter?
 Once I find a listing that accepts pets, I’ll e-mail the owner/host on the website to inquire about the pet fee.
 I occasionally find a place that will let me bring the dog for free, but a reasonable daily pet fee is anything around $20 or less.
 I recommend reading a good number of the reviews on any Airbnb listing before booking.

 Before arriving at my rental home, I like to try to wear my pup out so he isn’t too anxious.
 I’ll bring a crate along for him, so if we do a non-pet friendly activity he has a place he feels safe.
-Remember to pack dog food, treats and a pet bed too!
+Remember to pack dog food, treats, dog poop bags, and a pet bed too!

 If you don’t want to go the Air BnB route, I would consider searching Kayak.com for pet friendly accommodations.
 Once on the website, go under amenities and check off “pet friendly.”
 I encourage you to call the hotel to verify the pet policy and if there are any fees to avoid any misunderstanding.